Kasser Distillers

+Kasser Distillers Products Corp. was an American alcoholic beverage company that operated in Philadelphia, Pennsylvania, from 1943 to 1989, blending and bottling wines, spirits, and cordials under a wide range of proprietary labels.
+It was founded by Samuel Kasser, a Hungarian-born businessman, as the successor to his earlier Kasko Distillers Corporation, which he had operated from 1934 until its sale to Seagram in 1942.

+At its peak the company handled more than 200 labels and accounted for over 11 percent of liquor sold through Pennsylvania's state stores, making it one of the largest independent distillers and bottlers in the state.
+Its best-known products were the jug wine Chateau Luzerne, the Banker's Club line of spirits, and Kasser's 51 whiskey.
+The company was sold to an investor group led by Thomas J. Knox in June 1988 and closed the following year.

 History

-Founding and early years (1934–1943)
+Predecessor companies: Kasko (1927–1942)

-Samuel Kasser, a Hungarian immigrant arrived in the United States as a 14-year-old in 1907 and initially worked as a grocer in North Philadelphia.
-In 1927, he established Kasko Products Co., Inc., which specialized in bakers' and confectioners' supplies.
-After the repeal of Prohibition in 1933, he became president and treasurer of Kasko Brewing Co., and in 1934 founded Kasko Distillers Corporation.
+Samuel Kasser arrived in the United States from Hungary as a 14-year-old in 1907 and initially worked as a grocer in North Philadelphia.
+In 1927 he established Kasko Products Co., Inc., a supplier of bakers' and confectioners' goods.
+After the repeal of Prohibition in 1933 he became president and treasurer of Kasko Brewing Co., and in 1934 he founded Kasko Distillers Corporation.

-Kasko Distillers Corporation experienced significant growth, with its Four Kings Whiskey becoming the largest-selling rye whiskey in Pennsylvania.
-From 1934 to 1943, Kasko shipped over 1.5 million cases, at one point accounting for seven percent of all alcoholic products sold through state stores.
+Kasko Distillers grew quickly, and its Four Kings Whiskey became the largest-selling rye whiskey in Pennsylvania.
+Between 1934 and 1943 Kasko shipped more than 1.5 million cases, at one point accounting for seven percent of all alcoholic products sold through state stores.

-In 1942, Seagram's purchased Kasko Distillers Corporation and all of its inventory for its brand names and market position.
+In 1942, Seagram purchased Kasko Distillers Corporation and its inventory for the company's brand names and market position, leaving Kasser without rights to the Kasko name.

-Expansion and innovation (1943–1965)
+Founding and growth under Samuel Kasser (1943–1965)

-With the Kasko name now owned by Seagram's, Samuel Kasser founded a new enterprise in 1943: Kasser Distillers Products Corporation, along with Kings' Wine Company.

-Under the new Kasser Distillers banner, Sthe company moved to its permanent location at Third and Luzerne Streets in the Feltonville section of Philadelphia in 1949, establishing a modern blending and bottling facility.
+In 1943, Samuel Kasser founded a new enterprise, Kasser Distillers Products Corporation, together with Kings' Wine Company.
+In 1949 the company moved to what became its permanent location at Third and Luzerne Streets in the Feltonville section of Philadelphia, where it built a blending and bottling plant.

-Under Samuel's leadership, the company introduced several industry innovations including the introduction of the full quart whiskey bottle in Pennsylvania (1950), development of the no-drip pourer, and early adoption of television advertising for wine promotion.